Journal of Oral and Maxillofacial Surgery

 The Journal of Oral and Maxillofacial Surgery is a peer-reviewed medical journal that publishes original research in oral and maxillofacial surgery, oral pathology, and other related topics.
 It is published monthly by Elsevier on behalf of the American Association of Oral and Maxillofacial Surgeons.
-The current editor-in-chief is James R. Hupp, DMD, MD, JD, MBA, and associate editor is Thomas Dodson, DMD, MPH.
+The current editor-in-chief is James R. Hupp and associate editor is Thomas Dodson.

 Another journal is Oral and Maxillofacial Surgery published by Springer, started at 1997.